youssoufplea9-golden/Weather-History-Collector/README.md

 ## 🛠️ Installation Guide

-[cite_start]Follow these simple steps to set up the project on your machine[cite: 1].
+Follow these simple steps to set up the project on your machine.

 ### 1\.
 Prerequisites